 The pointspread on the electronic display boards and wagering sheets is always listed next to the favorite.
 The home team is always listed on the bottom, unless otherwise specified.

-The number next to the pointspread (42) is the Total for the game (also called Over/Under).
+The number next to the pointspread (42) is the Total for the game (also called Over/Under is the combined number of points scored by both teams).
 The player can wager that the final score will be more or less than this number.
 All points scored in overtime are counted in the final score.
 Like the pointspread, the player wagers $11 for every $10 he wishes to win or multiples thereof, unless stated otherwise.
 For example, the player would lay $55 to win $50 or $110 to win $100, etc.

 NOTE: Pointspreads fluctuate, but in sports betting the odds when the bet is placed are “fixed.”
 The listed pointspread at the time of the wager, which is printed on the ticket, may be different than the opening or closing pointspread of the game and the odds appearing on the wagering sheets.